 - It often can reduce the need for medications for pain or anxiety.

 The National Institutes of Health has concluded that music therapy has the potential to reduce cognitive decline, especially when combined with other therapeutic methods.
-While the NIH recommends more research, its findings are helpful to family members with loved ones in any stage of Alzheimer’s, along with those in the health care industry who are looking for ways to help clients as much as possible.
+While the NIH recommends more research, its findings are helpful to family members with loved ones in any stage of Alzheimer’s, along with those in the health care industry who are looking for ways to help patients as much as possible.

-While anyone can likely see positive results if they play certain songs from a client’s past, Music Therapists have received advanced training in ways to utilize music to help people through music in a health care or a counseling setting.
+While anyone can likely see positive results if they play certain songs from a patient’s past, Music Therapists have received advanced training in ways to utilize music to help people through music in a health care or a counseling setting.

 These therapists are often proficient in various musical instruments but also have learned how to work with patients and incorporate music, rhythm and other techniques to hopefully stimulate them and even get them participating and more alert.